manal-babkhouti/reddit-topic-explorer/README.md

 # 🧠 Reddit Topic Explorer — Market Intelligence from Online Communities

-> A full-stack NLP project to extract, cluster, and visualize trending AI topics from Reddit using sentence embeddings, unsupervised clustering (KMeans + HDBSCAN), and an interactive dashboard.
-Designed for individuals who want to tap into organic tech conversations and surface actionable insights.
+> An end-to-end NLP pipeline that extracts, clusters, and visualizes trending AI topics from Reddit using sentence embeddings, unsupervised clustering (KMeans + HDBSCAN), and an interactive Streamlit dashboard.

 ---